-In this procedure, the fragments of your own bone are used to replace the bone which are destroyed by the gum disease.
+In this procedure, the fragments of your own bone are used to replace the bone which is destroyed by the gum disease.

 - Soft Tissues Grafts

-In this procedure, thin gums fills in the places of the receded gums.
+In this procedure, thin gums fill in the places of the receded gums.

 - Guided tissue regeneration